andersm9/Meraki-Time-Series-insights/README.md

 # Configuration
+The following configuration parameters are required.
+The config.py file included in this repo cotains dummy credentials for illustration
 * KEY  - Meraki Dashboard API key
 * ORG  - Meraki Org
 * GCP_CredentialFile - Google Credential file in .json